 “One of us attempted to open a checking account at Bank of America, here’s how their experience panned out.

 The application brought me to a page outlining how it works.
-Right away I was made aware that there are 3 different settings for the Bank Of America advantage banking, of which I am supposed to pick the one that works best for me.
+Right away I was made aware that there are three different settings for the Bank of America advantage banking, of which I am supposed to pick the one that works best for me.